Stephen-Gates/GTFS/results/results.md

 ## GoodTables issues
 - GoodTables supposedly has a 100,000 row limit (see [goodtables-web #54](https://github.com/frictionlessdata/goodtables-web/issues/54)) but it appears to be [limited to 30,000*](https://github.com/frictionlessdata/goodtables-web#api)
-- only returns a [limited number of errors](https://github.com/frictionlessdata/goodtables-web/issues/66) so the test data will need to be split into smaller sets.
+- GoodTables only returns a [limited number of errors](https://github.com/frictionlessdata/goodtables-web/issues/66) so the [test data](https://github.com/Stephen-Gates/GTFS/tree/master/tests) will need to be split into smaller sets.
 - GoodTables doesn't use the primary key to check for duplicates ([see goodtables-web #64](https://github.com/frictionlessdata/goodtables-web/issues/64))
 - GoodTables doesn't handle optional uri fields (see [goodtables #109](https://github.com/frictionlessdata/goodtables/issues/109))
 - view other [goodtables-web](https://github.com/frictionlessdata/goodtables-web/issues) and [goodtables](https://github.com/frictionlessdata/goodtables/issues) issues